dvnraju2003/AndroidBootCamp/TwitterClientTabs/README.md

 Completed Tasks in this Basic Twitter Client with Fragments.

+Worked mostly on UI changes.

+Used various resources online. used a new library called picasso for loading images.

 Includes all required user stories from Week 3 Twitter Client User can switch between Timeline and Mention views using tabs.
 User can view their home timeline tweets.